laurent22/joplin/README.md

 In the **desktop application** or **mobile application**, select "Dropbox" as the synchronisation target in the config screen (it is selected by default).
 Then, to initiate the synchronisation process, click on the "Synchronise" button in the sidebar and follow the instructions.

-In the **terminal application**, to initiate the synchronisation process, type `:sync`.
+In the **terminal application**, to initiate the synchronisation process, type `: sync`.
 You will be asked to follow a link to authorise the application.
-It is possible to also synchronise outside of the user interface by typing `joplin sync` from the terminal.
-This can be used to setup a cron script to synchronise at regular interval.
+It is possible to also synchronise outside of the user interface by typing `Joplin sync` from the terminal.
+This can be used to set up a Cron script to synchronise at regular interval.
 For example, this would do it every 30 minutes:

-	*/30 * * * * /path/to/joplin sync
+    */30 * * * * /path/to/Joplin sync

 ## WebDAV synchronisation